joerivandervelde/kalashnikov/README.md

  the likelihood to wait for the golden gun.
 The higher this likelihood, the more gun damage matter, as could be expected.
 However, even an overpowered gun does not seem to provide an advantage over a player that shoots immediately upon obtaining a normal gun.
 So default damage of 8 is fine.
+Note: this analysis plays against default AI 'tough' opponents, explaining the < 50% win chance.

 ![BetterGoldenGun](https://raw.githubusercontent.com/joerivandervelde/kalashnikov/master/analysis/BetterGoldenGun/BetterGoldenGun.png "BetterGoldenGun")